 What is cybersecurity governance?

 The risk management method that C-Risk uses relies on companies’ willingness to distance themselves from subjective and therefore imprecise approaches to managing risk.
 Applying the method to cyber governance therefore allows for IT policy decision-making to be guided by the quantifiable probabilities of cyber risk-related financial loss.

-This method breaks up the responsibility for cybersecurity governance into three “lines of defence”:
+This method breaks up the responsibility for cybersecurity governance into three “lines of defense”:

 These three categories of partners interact with each other to define solid IT security governance – policies and procedures capable of detecting, preventing, and responding to cyber incidents, in order to limit any damaging consequences.

-FAQ : cybersecurity gouvernance
+FAQ : Cybersecurity Governance

+What is cybersecurity governance?